wraithan/resume/docs/projects.rst

 That would be this_.
 I have it up on GitHub because it is easier to maintain there.
 It is written in ReStructured Text using sphinx so I can host it on Read the Docs.
-This way I get a clean looking resume that I can export as a PDF, or just directly link to.

 I was inspired by another user who has his resume_ on Read The Docs as well!